 Temperature and air flow

-This will probably mean turning the thermostat down overnight, and potentially opening the window if it’s safe to do so (this will also give you plenty of air, preventing stuffiness).
-If the room feels cold, a cosy pair of pyjamas, bed socks and a hot water bottle will help you feel warm when you climb into bed.
+This could mean turning the thermostat down overnight.
+You could open the window if it’s safe to do so.
+This will give you plenty of air & prevent stuffiness.
+If the room feels cold - a cosy pair of pyjamas, bed socks and a hot water bottle will help you feel warm when you climb into bed.

-It’s not just your choice of duvet you need to consider; your mattress has a major impact on your comfort levels and therefore the quality of your sleep.
-Everyone has their own preferences when it comes to mattress firmness, but the important thing is that you’re not sleeping on an old, sagging mattress, which can put pressure on your shoulders and hips.
+Your mattress also has a major impact on your comfort levels and thereby the quality of your sleep.
+Everyone has their own preferences when it comes to mattress firmness.
+The important thing is that you’re not sleeping on an old, sagging mattress.
+It can put pressure on your shoulders and hips.
 Your back needs the right support, and your mattress needs to be adequate for your weight and build.

-The bed linen you choose also has an important bearing on your comfort; you don’t want your duvet cover or pillow case feeling rough against your skin.
-Opting for a smooth, high-quality organic cotton bed linen set will give you a feeling of luxury as you slip under the covers - just like you feel when you’re staying in a nice hotel.
+The bed linen you choose has an important bearing on your comfort.
+You don’t want your duvet cover or pillow case feeling rough against your skin.
+Opting for a smooth, high-quality organic cotton bed linen set will give you a feeling of luxury - you feel as if you’re staying in a nice hotel.